-- Make and Sell Wreath: Make and sell your own creation.
+- Make and Sell a Wreath: Make and sell your own creation.
 Collect cash or check and submit tags with your money to the front office.
 Make sure your name and child’s class is listed as both the maker/seller on the tag.
-Alternatively, the buyer can pay online by pre-ordering the wreath.

 Clipping Greens & Ornamentals

 We can always use evergreens and ornamentals!
-Begin dropping off clippings as early as Nov 17 at the Wreath workshop.
+Begin dropping off clippings as early as Nov.
+10 at the Wreath workshop.
 We need lots and lots of evergreens: firs, pines, spruce, arborvitae and more.
 These provide the base of every wreath.
 Then we spice up the wreaths with berries, seedpods, cones and other interesting ornamentals.
 Leave any evergreens you collect outside the wreath shop, ornamentals should be brought into the workshop.

 Logging Your Time